geekscalada/pipelineAWS_v2/README.md

   to create your token, remember use classic version
 - Copy this token and rename the file envExample to .env and paste the token in the GITHUB_TOKEN variable
-  - Make sure to add this file to your .gitignore file
+  - Make sure to add this file to your .gitignore and remove it when your pipeline is created

 ### Configure your cdk.json files and buildspec.yml